- 6.1 Capture, understand, and analyze BSS discovery and joining frame exchanges

 - Advertised through the interworking element

-- Access network Query Protocol ANQP
+- Access network Query Protocol ANQP- Query list

 - Vendor specific info